woaproject/deployment-bridge/bridge-nodejs/README.md

 * `--private-key=<file_name>` - if private keyfile is required to connect to the ubuntu instance.

 **Useful variables:**

+These variables can be added to hosts.yml to override defaults.

 * `bridge_path` - absolute path where bridge will be installed.
 Defaults to /home/<ansible_user>/bridge.